The Minimal Flavour Violating Axion

-If a signal is seen in present or near future experiments that may be interpreted in terms of an axion, it would still be compatible with the MFV axion, but at the price of breaking the proportionality between its mass and its characteristic scale, invoking an explicit shift symmetry breaking.
-Indeed, for $m_a\simeq1\GeV$ and $f_a\gtrsim60\TeV$, the bounds from $a\gamma\gamma$ and $aee$ couplings do not apply, opening the possibility of low-energy signals.
-The next most sensitive observables are those at colliders, and in particular mono-W and mono-Z channels and modifications of the prediction for the $Z$-decay width are very promising.
-On the contrary, flavour processes, the most constraining being $B\to K+a$ decay ($K\to\pi+a$ one is forbidden kinematically), are extremely suppressed and much below the sensitivities expected at Belle II.
-This is due to the fact that the MFV axion couplings are flavour conserving, but flavour universality violating: in consequence, this axion does not give rise to flavour changing neutral current processes at tree level, but describes flavour changing processes at 1-loop level.
-This represents the major difference with respect to the Axiflavon model, where the axion does violate flavour and describes rare meson decays at tree level: the existing bounds from $K\to\pi+a$ and $B\to K+a$ decays constrain the Axiflavon scale to be larger than $10^{10}\GeV$: for these values the bounds on $a\gamma\gamma$ and $aee$ are satisfied, while all the effects at colliders are expected to be tiny and far from the expected future improvements.
+In the MFV axion model, the axion couplings are flavour conserving (but flavour universality violating): in consequence, this axion does not give rise to flavour changing neutral current processes at tree level, but describes flavour changing processes at 1-loop level.
+This represents the major difference with respect to the Axiflavon model, where the axion does violate flavour and describes rare meson decays at tree level: the existing bounds from $K\to\pi a$ and $B\to K a$ decays constrain the Axiflavon scale to be larger than $10^{10}\GeV$: for these values the bounds on $a\gamma\gamma$ and $aee$ are satisfied, while all the effects at colliders are expected to be tiny and far from the expected future improvements.